February 6, 2017

 8. Solar Power Still Isn’t Developed Enough

 It is true that improvements in the field of solar energy will continue.
-However, researchers have made great strides have been made over the past few decades, especially over the last decade, when it comes to battery storage and panel efficiency.
+However, researchers have made great strides over the past few decades, especially over the last decade, when it comes to battery storage and panel efficiency.
 While future improvements are inevitable, they will likely be less dramatic than the developments that have taken place in the recent past.

 9. Recouping Costs Will Take a Long Time